Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 2. Gemma 4 E4B (Q4_K_M) — ~3GB RAM

 A model from Google DeepMind, released in April 2026.
-Unlike the older Gemma 2B, it's a full multimodal model: accepts text and images, has a thinking mode for more complex tasks, and a 128K context window.
+Unlike the older Gemma 2B, it's a fully multimodal model: it accepts text and images, has thinking mode for more complex tasks, and a 128K context window.
 At the same time, it comfortably fits within 8GB, leaving space for IDE and browser.
 If you previously used gemma:2b — E4B is a direct replacement with significantly better quality.
-More on model architecture and sizes — in the article Gemma 4: Full Overview — Sizes, License, Comparison with Gemma 3.
+More details on the architecture and model sizes can be found in the article Gemma 4: Full Overview — Sizes, License, Comparison with Gemma 3.

 ollama pull gemma4:e4b